Howard Stern: 2004–2010: Signing with Sirius and terrestrial radio departure

 The controversy surrounding the Super Bowl XXXVIII halftime show, aired live on February 1, 2004, led to the government's crackdown on indecency in radio and television following a surge in audience complaints.
 The situation prompted tighter control over content by station managers which made Stern feel "dead" creatively.
 After Clear Channel Communications and Viacom were fined for content the FCC deemed indecent, the situation culminated on October 6, 2004, when Stern announced the signing of a five-year deal with Sirius Satellite Radio, a subscription-based satellite radio service exempt from the FCC's broadcast regulations, starting in 2006.
 It was a move that has been regarded as the start of "a new era of radio".
 Stern's final live show on terrestrial airwaves aired on December 16, 2005.

 Stern's first contract with Sirius was worth $500 million; a budget of $100 million a year for production, staff, and programming costs.
 In 2005, he formed two channels, Howard 100 and Howard 101, which launched in September, and formed Howard 100 News, a team of news reporters hired to report daily stories surrounding the radio show and those associated with it.
 Stern ended his eleven-year association with E! and secured a deal with the iN DEMAND network to launch Howard Stern On Demand, a digital cable video-on-demand service, to broadcast uncensored tapings of the Sirius radio show.
 The service was relaunched as HowardTV in March 2006 and lasted until it was discontinued in December 2013.
 A new, state-of-the-art studio and office space were constructed for the show at Sirius' headquarters in New York City.
 On January 9, 2006, the day of his first broadcast on Sirius, Stern and Buchwald received a total of 34.3 million shares of Sirius stock worth $218 million for exceeding agreed subscriber number targets set when the contract was signed.
 A second subscriber bonus was met in January 2007, and Stern received 22 million shares of stock worth $82.9 million.
-In 2006, Time magazine included Stern in its Time 100 list, who also ranked seventh on Forbes' Celebrity 100 list in June 2006.
+In 2006, Time magazine included Stern in its Time 100 list, and he also ranked seventh on Forbes' Celebrity 100 list in June 2006.
 When Sirius merged with rival service XM Satellite Radio in 2008 to form SiriusXM, the company paid Stern $25 million as per a clause in his contract.
 In 2006, Stern filed a trademark for the name "King of All Media".